sverchkov/urlearning-additions/README.md

 Technical Notes:
 ----------------

-* This is a NetBeans project, all the code is under src/
+* All the code is under src/

 * The class with main() is edu.pitt.isp.sverchkov.scorecalculator.ScoreCalculator